 What is Urban Maestro about?

 The quality of the urban environment derives from various interventions and policy decisions over time and reflects the collective work of multiple stakeholders – public, private and community.

 At its core, the coordination and support action Urban Maestro aims to understand and encourage innovation in the field of urban design governance through a better understanding of alternative non-regulatory (‘soft power’) approaches and their contribution to the quality of the built environment.

-Urban Maestro was launched in 2019 by three partners: the United Nations Human Settlements Programme (UN-Habitat), the Bouwmeester Maître Architecte of Brussels (BMA) and the University College of London (UCL).
+Urban Maestro was launched in 2019 by three partners: the United Nations Human Settlements Programme (UN-Habitat), the Brussels Bouwmeester Maître Architecte (BMA) and the University College London (UCL).
 It is funded by the European Union’s Horizon 2020 research and innovation programme.

 To structure the analysis and build a common understanding, the Urban Maestro team developed an analytical framework and a typology of the tools available to public authorities in order to positively influence the outcomes of the design processes.